gjmurakami-10gen/mongo-ruby-driver/ClusterTest.md

     - runs 14 sharding tests in 1 minute
     - the replica set / sharded cluster is not shutdown after each test, instead nodes are restarted if necessary
     - mongo shell output is logged to mongo_shell.log, lines are prefixed by a process tag
+    - mongo shell is MONGO_SHELL environment variable or ../mongo/mongo
     - dataPath is CWD/data/
     - Mongo::Shell, Mongo::ReplSetTest, Mongo::ShardingTest proxy mongo shell and JS objects
     - Mongo::ClusterTest::Node methods provided, primary, secondaries, uri, kill, stop